Shop

 Expanding that conversation to all women-identifying, BIPOC, and LGBTQ+ patrons, this year, Poured For All will be a free resource for “anyone in hospitality that cares about the kind of environment they’re creating for their patrons to learn from that content and make more inclusive, welcoming spaces for the people that enter them,” says Simmons.

-And last June 3rd, the brewery published a comprehensive “Guide to Rainbow Washing,” which refers to an all-too-common practice where companies slap a rainbow flag on something or add rainbow colors to one of their products throughout Pride month without backing up that action in the Queer community.
+And in June 2022, the brewery published a comprehensive “Guide to Rainbow Washing,” which refers to an all-too-common practice where companies slap a rainbow flag on something or add rainbow colors to one of their products throughout Pride month without backing up that action in the Queer community.

 “It is really important to understand why only putting out Pride flags doesn’t necessarily help the community,” says Simmons.